 The second part of the session involves going on a magical led walk on their unicorn across Clyne Common, with stunning views over Swansea Bay.

-The memorable experience is 1 hour duration.
+The memorable experience is 1 hour long.

 Stable Management covers all aspects of horse care and management and are suitable for all abilities from 5 years plus.

 In these sessions riders could learn about grooming, saddles and bridles, feeding, colours and markings, points of the pony, signs of good health and condition, first aid and treatment of wounds, care of the foot and shoeing, lameness and leading in hand, catching in and turning out, rugs and rugging up, boots and bandages.